 The Fund is a corporate governmental agency constituting a public benefit corporation of New York State (State).
-Pursuant to State Education Law, the Fund has been specifically designated to provide academic buildings, dormitories, and other facilities for State-operated institutions and statutory colleges that fall under the jurisdiction of the State University of New York (SUNY).
+Pursuant to State Education Law, the Fund has been specifically designated to provide academic buildings, dormitories, and other facilities for State operated institutions and statutory colleges that fall under the jurisdiction of the State University of New York (SUNY).
 The Fund is primarily responsible for administering SUNY's Educational Facilities and Hospital Capital programs.
 The State budget process establishes the appropriations authorizing spending, the bonding necessary to support that spending, annual disbursement limits, and the debt service payments on outstanding debt for these programs.
 With limited exceptions, the debt service obligations for the Educational Facilities are paid directly by the State.
 The three SUNY teaching hospitals are responsible for reimbursing the State for the debt service payments made on their behalf.

 In 1998, the State Executive and Legislature adopted the first multi-year capital plan for SUNY's Educational Facilities and Hospital Capital Programs, enabling SUNY and the Fund to plan within known funding levels over a multi-year period.
-The 1998 plan was followed by two multi-year capital plans, the last of which concluded in 2013.
-For the four subsequent fiscal years, from 2013-14 through 2016-17, the Executive and the Legislature provided annual and unpredictable levels of capital appropriations for these programs.
-This resulted in a multitude of challenges related to long-term capital planning, project delivery, and disbursement management to meet the State-established spending limits.

-During the years of unpredictable funding, SUNY, in collaboration with the Fund, campuses and partners in the design and construction industry, intensified their advocacy efforts to secure another multi-year capital plan.
+That was followed by years of unpredictable funding during which SUNY, in collaboration with the Fund, campuses and partners in the design and construction industry, intensified advocacy efforts to secure future multi-year capital plans.
 These efforts proved successful.
-The 2017-18 Enacted State Budget provided a base level of capital support for the Educational Facilities Capital Program of \$550 million and \$100 million for the Hospital Capital Program and the 2017-18 Enacted Capital Fiscal Plan indicated that similar levels of capital funding would be provided annually through fiscal year 2021-22.
-For 2018-19, and each year thereafter, the Enacted State Budget has provided the planned level of \$550 million for the Educational Facilities program, and \$100 million for the Hospital Capital program.
-In 2018-19, additional appropriations totaling \$155.8 million were provided for Hospitals and an additional \$10 million was provided for academic facilities.
+Since fiscal year 2017-18, the State has provided a stable base level of capital support for both the Educational Facilities Capital Program and for the Hospital Capital Program, with plans to continue this support in future fiscal years.

-The following chart shows the varying levels of support for the educational and hospital capital programs since 2010-11.
-In addition to base level funding for critical maintenance (CM) campuses sometimes receive funding for Strategic Initiatives (SI) which are campus specific projects lined out in the enacted budget.
+The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2010-11.
+In addition to base level funding for critical maintenance (CM), on occasion campuses will receive funding for specific Strategic Initiatives (SI) projects.
 This SI funding is unpredictable which makes planning for projects more complicated.
+In the fiscal year 2020-21 State Budget, a \$300 million Strategic Needs Capital Matching Program was enacted that will provide a \$2 State match for every \$1 raised by a campus for approved projects.
+This program is subject to a plan to be developed by the Chancellor of the State University of New York and approved by the Director of the Division of the Budget.